juliu-s/vagrant-moodle/README.rst

 .. contents::

-Using Vagrant to setup a few servers to play with Moodle in combination with: Apache, PHP-FPM, MariaDB, HAProxy, NFS, Moodle and Redis in the following setup:
+Using Vagrant to setup a few servers with increased logging to play with Moodle in combination with: Apache, PHP-FPM, MariaDB, HAProxy, NFS, Moodle and Redis in the following setup:

 .. code-block:: text